andrew/ultimate-awesome/README.md

 - [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-kong](https://github.com/posquit0/awesome-kong) - :sunglasses: A curated list of awesome resources for Kong API Gateway.
 - [awesome-claude-code](https://github.com/subinium/awesome-claude-code) - Curated list of tools, skills, plugins, and MCP servers for Claude Code.
+- [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
-- [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [awesome-rubrics](https://github.com/freedomintelligence/awesome-rubrics) - A curated list of resources (surveys, papers, benchmarks, and opensource projects) on Rubrics.
 - [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.
 - [awesome-fintech](https://github.com/jplock/awesome-fintech) - Curated list of awesome Fintech startup companies.